Guide

 • Data: export, import, factory reset.

-• About: version, replay onboarding, privacy link.
+• About: version, privacy link.